AZ-X/AZ-X/README.md

 No, no, no, no, no, no! [mini nested echoes]

 It's been pretty hectic around here.
 You are categorized as low-level maintenance crew.
-An android companion is not an ‘approved expense’.
+An android companion is not an ‘approved expense'.
 You were registered at a cost of $500,000.
 The android cost $40 million.
 Please get us those reading STAT.
 Eva, engage thrusters.
 SHIT HAPPENS, SORRY.

 > ->This made me smile :-)